Bitter:Sweet: History

 In early February 2008, it was announced that the duo would release an album of new material called Drama, due for release June 3, 2008.
 A 30-second preview for their new song "The Bomb", which was used as the theme music for Lipstick Jungle, could be heard on their MySpace page.
 On September 4, 2008 "The Bomb" was added to the download list for the game Tap Tap Revenge.
 An instrumental version of "The Bomb" was used in the trailer for Tony Gilroy's Duplicity, starring Julia Roberts and Clive Owen.
 A slightly modified version of the song was used for the 2010 ad campaign for the Lagoon Amusement Park in Utah.

 Furthermore, "Dirty Laundry" from the album The Mating Game was used as an intro for the German television series Doctor's Diary which started airing in 2008.

+The song "Trouble" appeared in several trailers for the 2011 film Cars 2.

 In addition, Shana Halligan recently toured and recorded with Nouvelle Vague and is featured on Serj Tankian's Imperfect Harmonies released in September 2010.
 She is also featured in Buckethead's "Waiting Hare", alongside Serj Tankian.
 Halligan is a frequent collaborator with Thievery Corporation having co-written and sung their recent hit, Depth of My Soul.

 Following the release of The Break Up in 2010, Shana Halligan embarked on a solo career, starting with the release of her first solo EP Paper Butterfly in November 2011, which peaked on the iTunes charts at #3.
 This was followed in September 2012 by her first full length solo album, Richmond Parade.

 Her second solo album, Back To Me, was recently released on Plug Research Records Back to Me and heavily supported by KCRW, with Halligan performing live on Morning Becomes Eclectic (Live at KCRW).